BotshareAI/Botshare_book/docs/company_overview.md

 ---

-**Together, let’s build the future of automation—open, intelligent, and accessible to all.**
+**Together, let’s build the future of automation - open, intelligent, and accessible to all.**